DFE-Digital/github-actions/backup-postgres/README.md

 - `app-name`: Name of the aks app deployment (Required)
 - `cluster`: AKS cluster to use, test or production (Required)
 - `azure-credentials`: A JSON string containing service principle credentials (Required)
-- `environment`: Application environment that containes the database (Required)
 - `backup-file`: Name of the backup file (Required)

 ## Example